Salaries & JobsUpdated March 2026

 LowNational avg: $60,000High

 What makes La Crosse's market for plumber salary distinct?
-Start with the labor market: a price-competitive market where providers work harder for each customer.
+Start with the labor market: a price-competitive market where local businesses work harder for each customer.
 Add in a housing market where the American Dream of owning a home is still financially realistic, and you begin to see why prices land where they do.
 Short construction seasons compress demand into six to eight months, which can mean premium pricing in spring and summer.

 What Matters Most